RCP News 2015 Archive

 What happens in Europe?

+People are arriving in Europe in an ever increasing number.
+Every day, several thousand people cross the European Union’s border.
 They come from more than 140 countries, mostly from Pakistan, Afghanistan, Syria and Iraq.
 They want to go to Germany and Sweden and apply for refugee status in those states.

 The main route to Germany crosses Hungary; about 220 thousand people entered Hungary already in this year, but the number is increasing by thousands every day.
 The Hungarian government handles the situation according to the Schengen rules.
+Europe is facing an enormous crisis and has not found an adequate solution yet.

 The questions are legitimate: what major implications has the refugee crises for the Hungarian Residency Bond Program and the free movement within the Schengen Zone?